rohitharyani/Theater-Management-System/README.md

 # Theater-Management-System<br/>

-This is a one stop shop solution to manage the theater completely from booking E-Tickets to rating the movies and have a secure payment done.
+This is a one stop shop program to provide a single administration solution to the theatre.
+It incorporates features to rate movies, book E-tickets, and deliver timely sales report to the management.<br/>
+The user can make payments using E-Check, debit/credit cards and internet banking facility.